nharada1/lanyon/_posts/2020-9-20-ml-interview.md

     * What are the deployment constraints -- latency? memory? compute?
     * Does this model need specialized hardware (e.g. GPU)?
     * What happens if we need to scale up more than expected?
+    * What things can I cache to improve performance?
     * Do we need to refresh the data?
 How often?
     * What conditions might require a data refresh sooner than expected?
 * Monitoring